ddev/ddev-contrib/README.md

-# ddev-contrib: Contrib for DDEV
+# ddev-contrib: ARCHIVED Contrib for DDEV

 Contrib space for DDEV add-ons, services, tools, snippets, and approaches. **MOSTLY OBSOLETE!**

-## THIS REPO IS MOSTLY OBSOLETE, Check the Add-On Registry!
+## THIS REPO IS ARCHIVED AND OBSOLETE, Check the Add-On Registry!

-**MOST OF THESE recipes have been made obsolete by DDEV add-ons.
+**MOST OF THESE recipes have been made obsolete by maintained DDEV add-ons.
 Please look for add-ons before using anything here. `ddev get --list --all`**

 See [docs](https://ddev.readthedocs.io/en/stable/users/extend/additional-services/) and `ddev get --list` for official add-ons, `ddev get --list --all` for all add-ons.